-Although it has been almost 6 years ago, Hurricane Florence is still in the memory of many River Bend residents.
+Although it has been almost 7 years ago, Hurricane Florence is still in the memory of many River Bend residents.
 Our records show that 503 homes in River Bend were flooded by Hurricane Florence.
+There are 488 homes in the SFHA in River Bend.
 According to data from the NFIP, just before Hurricane Florence made landfall on September 14, 2018, there were 443 flood insurance policies in effect in River Bend.
-That means there were at least 60 flooded homes that did not have flood insurance.
-As of this week, there are 415 flood insurance policies in effect in River Bend.
-At this time last year, there were 554 in effect.
+As of this week, there are now 570 flood insurance policies in effect in River Bend.
+That's good.